 With a breakdown of the Europe Golden Visa requirements in different countries, from the Portuguese Golden Visa Program to the Greece Golden Visa scheme, we’ll put you on the path to acquiring a European Golden Visa for you and your family members.

 What is a European Golden Visa?

-A Golden Visa in Europe is a government-sponsored program established by EU countries to boost the economy and improve national development.
+A Golden Visa in Europe is a government-sponsored program established by EU countries and approved by the European Commission to boost the economy and improve national development.
 These Golden Visa schemes attract third-country nationals by offering them to make a specified minimum investment in the country in exchange for a temporary residency permit, permanent legal residence, or citizenship and a golden passport, depending on the EU Golden Visa country.